Toadstool-Stipe/stipe/readme.md

 For [reasons explained](/Anotheruiguy/toadstool/blob/master/doc-src/exploited-bug.md) please continue using the alpha gem and upgrading to Sass 3.2 will break Toadstool and Stipe.

 # Stipe Changelog
+## 0.0.4.6
+* Updated grid system to support 24 col grid solution

+## 0.0.4.5
+* Addressed all compatibility issues with Sass 3.2

 ## 0.0.4.1
 * Addressed bug with vendor prefix variables